jbreckmckye/nortis/blog/README.md

 ctx.p_primitive += sizeof(TILE);
 ```

-We just inserted an orange rectangle!
-Try to contain your excitement.
+We just inserted a yellow square! 🟨 Try to contain your excitement.

 ## Back to the project